Office Politics: You're D*****If You Do, and

 6. Be careful how you socialize.
 The firm is not your family.
 Tread carefully.
 Opinions are based on

-not get along with others.
-Dating a colleague on the job is something that should probably be avoided.
+does not get along with others.
+Dating a colleague on the job is something that should probably

 7. Avoid cliques.
 Managers tend to view cliques as detrimental to teamwork and feel that they often